Workforce Tech, Nonprofits, Clean Energy

 At WhereWeGo, we believe that workforce technology should do more than just provide information—it should connect people to real opportunities that change lives.
 Our partnership with the Interstate Renewable Energy Council (IREC) embodies that belief.
 Together, we built Green Workforce Connect, a platform designed to help workers enter and advance in clean energy careers.

 This collaboration has been about more than just launching a website.
 It’s been about working closely with the IREC team to create a tool that supports their mission: building the foundation for rapid adoption of clean energy and energy efficiency to benefit people, the economy, and our planet.
-With two of our three co-founders' background in teaching environmental science, this ecosystem-level product for ecosystem-level impacts has been dear to us
+With two of our co-founders' background in teaching environmental science, this ecosystem-level product for ecosystem-level impacts has been dear to us.

 A Shared Vision for Workforce Development